pulumi/docs/content/blog/learn-pulumi-inputs-outputs/index.md

 <!--more-->

-When we create a resource, you pass arguments to its constructor.
+When you create a resource, you pass arguments to its constructor.
 They are called the inputs and can be

 - concrete values (like strings, numbers, and booleans), arrays, or other structures
 - asynchronous values such as promises or